 The Ursids are a meteor shower originating from comet 8P/Tuttle.
 Discovered in 1790 by Pierre Méchain, it measures approximately 4 km in diameter and has been observed many times over the last few centuries, and most recently in 2021.
 However, this meteor shower is not directly related to this comet, as the swarm follows its own trajectory and appears to act independently.

-And if this event did not happen every year, it will be the case in 2025.
+And while this visually pleasing phenomenon does not occur every year, it will in 2025.
 From December 17 to 26, it will be possible to observe various meteors in the night sky.
 However, don't expect the same spectacle as the Geminids that occurred earlier.
-Indeed, it will be necessary to expect a rate of 10 meteors per hour, and 50 meteors per hour at its peak on December 22, 2025.
+Indeed, it is reasonable to expect a rate of 10 meteors per hour, and 50 meteors per hour at its peak on December 22, 2025.

 Furthermore, conditions appear to be optimal, as the Moon will be absent.
-In addition, to increase your chances of seeing this event, you will need to look toward Kochab before sunrise, which is an orange star located in the Ursa Minor constellation.
-But make sure that the sky and horizon are clear to avoid any problems.
+In addition, to increase your chances of witnessing this event, you will need to look toward Kochab before sunrise; that's an orange star located in the Ursa Minor constellation.
+Just make sure that the sky and horizon are clear first to avoid potential problems and disappointment.